-Now is the time to take a step back and re-think your affiliate partnerships.
-To help you in this process, here are three ways to attract, partner with, and market to affiliates using a B2B marketing approach:
+To help you in this process, we’ve laid out three ways to attract, partner with, and market to affiliates using a business-to-business (B2) marketing approach:

 In your communications with affiliates, it’s important to refer to them in ways that align with how they view themselves (e.g. Content Curators, Social Media Influencers, YouTube Personalities, and Mobile Partners).
-Similar to any CEO or Co-Founder, affiliates have put hard work into creating their own website, blog, social channel, etc. As such, they’ll likely be more responsive when spoken to accordingly.
+Similar to any CEO or company founder, affiliates have put hard work into creating their own website, blog, social channels and audience.
+As such, they’ll likely be more responsive when spoken to accordingly.

 Every potential affiliate has their own business model, which should be taken into account when pitching them to join your program.
 Explain how promoting your brand will fit into their current promotional and marketing style and, in turn, will help them drive additional revenue to their website.

-Instead of thinking in terms of what the affiliate can you do for your brand, think about what your brand can do for the affiliate.
+Also, rather than thinking in terms of what the affiliate can you do for your brand, think about what your brand can do for the affiliate partner.
 People – especially business owners — want to receive “me-mail,” not “you-mail.”
 Make sure to outline how you and your brand can help the affiliate’s website or online presence succeed as a business.